 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 The National Park Service is assessing Yellowstone and removing barriers to accessibility.
 They have a free app that has up-to-date information for park facilities and trails and accessibility features for your device.
 However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.

-Read more about North America
+Read more about US national parks

 Jun 28, 2022

 Joining forces with legendary backcountry trekking group, Wildland, Intrepid has...

 Intrepid traveller Anela Malik raises important questions about Black history and...

 Sep 07, 2022

 Travel is back and we just dropped 10...